 Grant Funding for Public Programming

-I’ve been making my fulltime living as a performer for the last twenty-five years, and while I haven’t done a scientific study on this, I’d have to say that the vast majority of my engagements – – as many as 300 per year – – have been funded, in one way or another, through outside granting sources.
+I’ve been making my full time living as a performer for the last twenty-six years, and while I haven’t done a scientific study on this, I’d have to say that the vast majority of my engagements – – as many as 300 per year – – have been funded, in one way or another, through outside granting sources.

 Individual Performers Can Rarely Apply for Grants